probe-rs/probe-rs-debugger-test/README.md

 - `esp32c3` : A sample configuration for RISCV platform
 - `pico`    : A sample configuration for Cortex-M0 on Raspberry PICO RP2040, that uses a second PICO as a probe.

-To customize or create additional application, simply copy the contents of a similar architecture, and look for the `TODO:` comment tag in all the files to identify the changes needed to support a specific architecture or board.
+To customize or create an additional application, simply copy the contents of a similar architecture, and look for the `TODO:` comment tag in all the files to identify the changes needed to support a specific architecture or board.

 ## Usage notes:
 - **VSCode debug extension** for `probe-rs-debugger`: Look at the `.vscode/launch.json` file for typical setup values.